 The Corporation is dependent upon receipts from the State of New York for payment of debt service on its bonds and for its operating costs.
 The State makes its payments from the Local Government Assistance Tax Fund (the Fund), under the custody of the State Comptroller and the Commissioner of Taxation and Finance.
 The Fund receives receipts collected within the State from the imposition of sales and use taxes, including interest and penalties (sales tax) at a one percent rate of taxation.
-Sales tax receipts received during the State's 2007-08 fiscal year were 6.8 times the maximum annual debt service and net payments under interest rate exchange agreements on the Corporation's outstanding bonds, including remarketing agent, broker-dealer, and letter of credit fees at rates in effect at March 31, 2008
+Sales tax receipts received by the Fund during the State's 2008-09 fiscal year were approximately seven times the maximum annual debt service and net payments under interest rate exchange agreements on the Corporation's outstanding bonds, including remarketing agent, broker-dealer, and letter of credit fees at rates in effect at March 31, 2009.